 Our study highlights several important points in relation to inter-individual variance in intestinal microbiology and probiotic efficacy.
-Firstly, with 20% of the global population also homozygous for a non-functional FUT2 gene [15], our findings suggest that these “non-secretor” individuals will also experience different probiotic population dynamics compared to “secretor” individuals, if the probiotic taken contains one of the many bacterial species able to utilise α(1,2)-fucosylated glycans (H antigens).
+With 20% of the global population also homozygous for a non-functional FUT2 gene [15], our findings suggest that these “non-secretor” individuals will also experience different probiotic population dynamics compared to “secretor” individuals, if the probiotic taken contains one of the many bacterial species able to utilise α(1,2)-fucosylated glycans (H antigens).
 In our study, this was reflected in the significantly greater transience of B. infantis in the faecal and intestinal microbiome of non-secretor (Fut2KO) mice compared with secretor mice following antibiotic exposure.

 Bifidobacterial species that are commonly used as probiotics are relatively close phylogenetically but differ in their ability to use glycans, even at a strain level [44].
 We showed that neither B. breve (JCM 1192) nor B. bifidum (JCM 1255) differed in their abundance or persistence between secretor and non-secretor animals.
 In contrast, B. infantis (JCM 1222) persisted for significantly longer and showed a significantly higher abundance in secretor mice compared to non-secretor mice.
 This finding likely reflects differences in H antigen hydrolysis and catabolism capacities between species when administered as a probiotic.
 For example, B. infantis encodes GH29, GH95, and GH151 family intracellular α-1,2-L-fucosidases, along with fucose transporters to facilitate internalisation [44].
 While independent hydrolysis and catabolism of mucin-bound H antigens by B. infantis is not hypothesised [25], cross-feeding by organisms with extracellular α-1,2-L-fucosidases is likely, even following antibiotic supplementation [45].
 In contrast, B. bifidum, while expressing extracellular GH29 and GH95 α-1,2-L-fucosidases, does not consume fucose to facilitate growth [27].
 Finally, B. breve, encodes a separate GH95 intracellular α-1,2-L-fucosidase along with fucose transporters.
 While this species is capable of utilising the H antigen with support from cross-feeding [46], these findings suggest reduced persistence compared with B. infantis, when administered as a probiotic.

-Secondly, we found that antibiotic exposure influenced the persistence of probiotics in a secretor status-dependent manner.
+We found that antibiotic exposure influenced the persistence of probiotics in a secretor status-dependent manner.
 In the absence of microbiota depletion through antibiotic exposure, it would be expected that other commensal bacteria would utilise available glycans within the secretor gut.
 Moreover, such strains are highly adapted to an individual’s gut environment, making them likely to outcompete any exogenous glycan-utilisers that are introduced.
 When we explored this directly, we found that in the absence of a prior period of antibiotic exposure, the higher levels and greater persistence of B. infantis in secretors was inverted, with these B. infantis being significantly higher in non-secretor mice.
 These findings likely reflect the competitive exclusion of H antigen-utilising probiotics in the secretor gut and highlight the importance of considering the ecological context in relation to probiotic impact.

-[47][48, 49][50]
+It should be noted that our antibiotic mix contained a cocktail of ampicillin and neomycin, designed to deplete a wide range of bacteria.
+While most Bifidobacterium strains are resistant to neomycin, the tested strains are sensitive to ampicillin [47].
+We designed the experiment so that gavage with Bifidobacterium was immediately after ceasing antibiotic depletion to maximize colonisation without competition from other bacteria.
+It is possible that residual antibiotics in the intestine deplete Bifidobacterium over the first days of gavage.
+For this reason, we performed gavage for 5 days, a time period that extends beyond the activity spectrum of the administered antibiotics.
+Such an antibiotic combination is common for mouse models [48, 49], as well as empiric for suspected sepsis in humans [50].